vektor-inc/slide/wca2023_long.md

 I came from japan.
 I am a WordPress theme developer.

-In 2012,
+Since 2012,
-I Developed and released a general-purpose WordPress theme in Japan.
+I have developed and distributed general-purpose WordPress themes for business in Japan.
  -->